Travel Information for Sheikh Zayed Mosque in Abu Dhabi

 - Open daily, from 9 am to 10 pm.
 Please check the visitor hours before your visit to make sure it is not closed for any reason.

 - The mosque closes every Friday morning to tourists (open only for worshippers) and re-opens in the afternoon.

 Best Time to Visit the Grand Mosque

 I visited in the morning and would have loved to see it at sunset as well.
 Most people I asked told me it looks even nice then.
 If you get the chance, try to visit the mosque twice because I would not have wanted to miss the mosque in the daytime.

 Conclusion: Is it Worth Visiting Sheikh Zayed Mosque?

 I hope the pictures convinced you that it is worth visiting the mosque.
-I understand people who refrain from visiting religious buildings, but the Grand Mosque is probably the most amazing building, the most beautiful building, and impresses with the colors and gorgeousness.
+I understand people who refrain from visiting religious buildings, but the Grand Mosque is probably the most amazing building, the most beautiful building, and impresses with its colors and gorgeousness.

 If you visit Dubai and do not plan to stay in Abu Dhabi for longer, I still think it is worth visiting the mosque and getting here from Dubai. (more pictures below, so keep scrolling down)

 - What else to do in Abu Dhabi?
 Check out this itinerary for your Abu Dhabi trip here.